irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 # learning experience Plan Template
 ## SECTION 0: learning experience OVERVIEW

-### learning experience Information
+### Learning Experience Information

-**learning experience Title**: Creating Synthetic Content
+**Learning Experience Title**: Creating Synthetic Content
 **Program of Instruction (POI)**: Countering Malign Influence / Version 1.0
 **Developer Point of Contact**: first.last@email.tld

 ### IMPORTANT

-#### Training Material Classification: UNCLASSIFIED
+- **Training Material Classification**: UNCLASSIFIED

-### Distribution Restriction:

-- A. Approved for public release; distribution is unlimited.
+- **Distribution Restriction**: Approved for public release; distribution is unlimited.

-### Destruction Notice:

-- N/A for the project: automatically rendered based on Distribution Restriction
+- **Destruction Notice**: N/A for the Learning Experience

-### Foreign Disclosure:

-- FD1 - This training product has been reviewed by the training developer in coordination with the \<INSERT_ORG\> foreign disclosure officer.
+- **Foreign Disclosure**: FD1 - This training product has been reviewed in coordination with the \<INSERT_ORG\> foreign disclosure officer.
 This training product can be used to instruct international military participants in all approved countries.

 ### SCOPE OF learning experience

 This 40-minute learning experience is an introductory orientation to AI-generated content creation.
-The end state of this learning experience is for participants to be able to recall and apply the necessary steps to effectively generate AI content.
-The author's intent is that participants learn key principles and procedures through a series of scenario-based exercises.
-By the end of the learning experience, participants should have a solid grasp of the actions to take in the relevant scenarios.
-This learning experience is common to all applicable departments and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.
+Participants will learn, through a series of activities and scenario-based exercises, the key principles and procedures necessary to generate high-quality, synthetic AI content.
+The session reinforces accountability, responsibility, and effective communication techniques and uses existing knowledge repositories to identify and select the best AI tools for the task at hand.

 ### Learning Objectives